Solana DocumentationGetting Started

 solana-test-validator

-Make sure to update the Solana CLI config to localhost before commands.
+Remember to update your CLI to use localhost before running any commands:

 solana config set -ul